opendocsg/slw-judgments-backfill/2001_SGHC_52/report.md

 ## yourself".

 7\.
-In _Goh Chok Tong v Jeyaretnam Joshua Benjamin_ [1998] 3 SLR 337, the Court of Appeal had found that the Words, in their natural and ordinary meaning, meant and were understood to mean:
+In _Goh Chok Tong v Jeyaretnam Joshua Benjamin_ <span class="citation">[1998] 3 SLR 337</span>, the Court of Appeal had found that the Words, in their natural and ordinary meaning, meant and were understood to mean:

 ## Mr Tang being a lawyer and a politician, having avowed to protect his reputation